Indiana University Purdue University Indianapolis (IUPUI)

 Meets with and develops a list of potential partners that are addressing healthy food access, physical activity infrastructure, stress (mental health and causes of stress), and social connectivity.

-Provides monthly updates at search committee meetings.
+Provides monthly updates at steering committee meetings.

 Assists with the preparation of presentations for semi-annual partner meetings, all steering committee meetings, and other public meetings such as a Community Forum (e.g. Annual Meeting) that include project updates and determine metrics for success.